Thomas Frederick Colby: In London

 Early in 1820 General Mudge died, and the Duke of Wellington appointed Colby to succeed him at the head of the Ordnance Survey.
 On 13 April 1820 Colby became a Fellow of the Royal Society.
 Later in the same year Lord Melville nominated him to a seat on the Board of Longitude, which he retained until it was dissolved in 1828.
 He also became an associate and then an honorary member of the Institution of Civil Engineers.
 At this time living in London, he was among the proprietors of the London Institute, and was one of the early members of the Athenaeum Club.
 He was also one of the founders of the Royal Astronomical Society, and with Mark Beaufoy, Olinthus Gregory, Edward Troughton, and others, drew up its rules.

-There was a pause the mountain work of the survey; but in 1821 Colby was employed in making observations in Orkney and Shetland, and on Faira and Foula; and in 1821-3 he was sent by the Royal Society with Henry Kater to co-operate with Arago and Claude-Louis Mathieu for the Institut de France, in connecting the observations of Greenwich and Paris.
+There was a pause the mountain work of the survey; but in 1821 Colby was employed in making observations in Orkney and Shetland, and on Fair Isle and Foula; and in 1821-3 he was sent by the Royal Society with Henry Kater to co-operate with Arago and Claude-Louis Mathieu for the Institut de France, in connecting the observations of Greenwich and Paris.
 The results were published in Philosophical Transactions for 1828.
 Fresnel's new compound lenses were used for the observations across the English Channel.
 Colby gave his notes on them to his friend Robert Stevenson, leading to their adoption in British lighthouses.